Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 This can make it confusing when you compare therapy for personal growth with life coaching.
 They use different methods, but cover similar terrain and the process for clients can often look the same.

 Ethical life coaches know that life coaching is not therapy and refer clients who need therapy to a therapist.
-However, sometimes there are grey areas.
+However, sometimes there are gray areas.
+You don’t feel great, but you’re not ill.

-So, if you have personal growth goals you want to achieve, but you also want to address deeper emotional issues, it might make more sense to work with a therapist who also addresses personal growth goals as part of their traditional therapy practice.
+We recommend going with your gut and starting where you think you need to start.
+But if you’re not sure, it probably makes more sense to start with therapy.
+If you have personal growth goals you want to achieve, but you also want to address deeper emotional issues, you can work with a therapist who also addresses personal growth goals as part of their traditional therapy practice.

 Myth #3: There's a Clear Line of Progression from Therapy to Coaching

-This doesn’t mean, though, that there’s a neat and orderly progression from therapy to coaching, as if you “graduate” from one to the other.
-Whether you want coaching after therapy (or therapy after coaching) depends totally on you.
+This doesn’t mean, though, that there’s a neat and orderly progression from therapy to coaching.
+You don’t “graduate” from one to the other.
+They’re different services that help you do different things.
+Whether you want coaching after therapy (or therapy after coaching) totally depends on you.

 You can do productive work in therapy for years.
-Whether you continue in therapy often depends more on whether you want to do more work than whether it’s possible to do any more.
+Whether you keep going depends more on whether you want to do more work than whether it’s possible to do any more.

-Note that this doesn’t mean you need therapy forever.
-You only need therapy (or another level of mental health care) when there are emotional or mental health issues that are disrupting your life or causing you severe distress.
+This doesn’t mean you need therapy forever.
+You only need therapy when there will be serious negative consequences if you don’t deal with a particular emotional or psychological issue—when that issue is disrupting your life or causing you severe distress.
 At other times, it’s an optional path to wellness.

 Think of it this way.
-There’s a difference between feeling a little anxious in certain situations and being too anxious to leave your house.
+There’s a difference between feeling a little anxious in certain situations and being so anxious you can’t leave your house.
 There’s a difference between feeling a little “blah” and being so depressed you can’t work, or even shower.
 In one case, you need therapy.
-On the other, you don’t (even if it could help).
+In the other, you don’t (even if it could help).

 If you need therapy, coaching is unlikely to work without it.
 But if you don’t need therapy, you can choose coaching or therapy.
 You don’t have to do both or do them in a certain order.